MC: ANXIETY ATTACKS

 Words like “anger” or “can’t concentrate” are very broad and convey very little to me.
 We need to go far deeper in order to perceive the true individual qualities of the disorder.
 Read on.

 I ask about feeling “all out of whack” and she answers “I have pain in my shin.”
 The answer to this question is rather off subject.
 It is very common for people to not answer the questions I ask.
 In fact, that it is the main reason for spending as much time in consultation as we do.
-Each of the case presented here are edited down to the most essential for that very same reason.
+Each of the case presented here is edited down to the most essential for that very same reason.

-When she says “It is a fine line,” it reminded me of the hairline pain on the shin.
+When she says “It is a fine line,” it reminded me of the hairline pain in the shin.
 Most of the time this kind of serendipity gets lost in the translation between the physical and emotional, my job is to be alert to these un-seeming connections to find them and unwind them down to the root.

-In the last answer from a homeopathic point of view she gives a lot of useful information.
+In the last answer from a homeopathic point of view, she gives a lot of useful information.
 To keep the flow, I just pick up on the last thing she said.

 The cocoon is becoming a major theme.
 The translation of the theme of seeing and not seeing in her art is indeed a reflection of her deeper feeling.
-In her case it is similar to being in a cocoon, which is a fine line between being and not being or staring and not seeing.
-The expression of the Vital Force (VF) is all encompassing as in a whole interconnected web.
+In her case, it is similar to being in a cocoon, which is a fine line between being and not being or staring and not seeing.
+The expression of the Vital Force (VF) is all-encompassing as in a whole interconnected web.
 Everything makes sense nothing is lost in translation.